« Previous Page

 malaria infection until symptoms appear (incubation

 In regions where malaria is present, people who get infected many times may have the disease but have few or no symptoms.
-Also, how bad malaria symptoms are can vary depending on your general health,
+Also, how bad malaria symptoms are can vary depending on your age, general health,

 In the early stages, malaria symptoms are sometimes similar to those of